vippsas/vipps-partner/manual-signup.md

 **Please note:**

-- Partners can ask the merchant to create a user for them so they get access to the MSN on [portal.vipps.no](https://portal.vipps.no) as described
+- Partners can ask the merchant to create a user for them, so they get access to the MSN on [portal.vipps.no](https://portal.vipps.no) as described